ITU-BDSA23-GROUP17/Chirp/docs/report.md

 Make sure that it is correct and complete.
 In case you are using ASP.NET Identity, make sure to illustrate that accordingly. -->

-The domain model reflects the entities and their relationship of the Chirp application, as well as the interfaces of the repositories that allow for accessing and manipulating these different entities and their related data.
+The domain model reflects the entities and their relationships in the Chirp application, as well as the interfaces of the repositories that allow for accessing and manipulating these different entities and their related data.
 These entities form the foundation of the business logic of the application.

 The diagram below shows the domain model of the Chirp application.